meshpro/pygalmesh/README.md

 frentos aims to make it easy to create high-quality 3D volume and surface meshes.

+### Background

 CGAL offers two different approaches for mesh generation:

 1. Meshes defined implicitly by level sets of functions.
-2. Meshes defined by a collection of bounding planes.
+2. Meshes defined by a set of bounding planes.

 frentos provides a front-end to the first approach, which has the following advantages and disadvantages: